Kiyoshika/soda/README.md

 For more information, see the [design](DESIGN.md) doc.

 ## Components
-There are the major components that make up this database (some are not yet implemented):
+These are the major components that make up this database (some are not yet implemented):

 ### API
 This is the communication layer that allows interaction with the underlying filesystem.